 Our trusted Nissan Patrol is the means by which everything comes to and goes from the CCM home.
 It is used to get the kids to school, to church and to medical appointments.

 This vehicle is used to transport drinking water, groceries and fuel.
 It takes Joyce and the kids on family outings, and to socialize with friends and other families.
-It also transports Joyce to meetings to help the mission effectively keep up with all that IBESR requires.
+It also transports Joyce to meetings to help the mission effectively keep up with all that the government requires.
 Roads are rough in Haiti and they take their toll on all vehicles no matter how durable.

 Joyce is constantly dealing with busted pipes and other minor maintenance issues.
 Thankfully, her neighbor Antilise, affectionately known as “Boss”, is well acquainted with repairs, and just down the road.
 If Boss can’t fix it, he knows who to call that can, and what a fair price is.
 Anitlise has a real heart for the CCM family and checks in daily to see what needs to be done, or which tasks are at hand.
 Marie Lande is a beautiful soul and a loving mother who was looking for a few hours of work to pick up each week to help provide for her family.
 She comes in 5 mornings a week when the kids are at school and takes a huge load off of Joyce’s shoulders, by coming alongside and helping her with the monumental task of keeping a busy household clean.

 Groceries!
-With 6 boys and 4 girls, all of which seem to be in a constant state of teenage or pre-teen growth spurts, keeping up with groceries in our home could be a full-time job!
+With 6 boys and 4 girls, all of which seem to be in a constant state of teenage growth spurts, keeping up with groceries in our home could be a full-time job!